-Alternative Source Demonstration Addendum Report for the March and June 2022 Monitoring Data Closed Big Sandy Fly Ash Pond Alternative Source Demonstration Assessment
+Alternative Source Demonstration Addendum Report for the October 2022 Monitoring Data Closed Big Sandy Fly Ash Pond Alternative Source Demonstration Assessment

 Beryllium, cobalt, and lithium concentrations are higher in groundwater from MW-1603 compared to BSFAP water (note the y-axis scales associated with Figure 4-10 and Figure 4-11).
-This data indicates that the source of beryllium, cobalt, and lithium in groundwater at MW-1603 is not associated with the BSFAP.
+This data indicates that the source of beryllium, cobalt, and lithium in groundwater at MW-1603 is different from and not associated with the BSFAP.

-Radium 226/228 concentrations in the BSFAP water are unknown, therefore, a comparison between the BSFAP water and MW-1603 groundwater cannot be made.
-However, radium 226/228 concentrations in MW-1603 are stable across most of the dataset, except for the results from August 2019, October 2020, October 2021, and March 2022.
+Radium 226/228 concentrations in the BSFAP water are unknown; therefore, a comparison between the BSFAP water and MW-1603 groundwater cannot be made; however, radium 226/228 concentrations in MW-1603 are stable across most of the dataset, generally at concentrations between 4 to 8 pCi/L, except for the results from August 2019, October 2020, October 2021, and March 2022.
 These concentrations are considered anomalies which is supported by the outliers on the box and whisker plot of radium 226/228 on Figure A-12 of Appendix A.